ff6347/gestalten-in-code/projects/solar-prominence/index.md

 *The aim of this project was to create an analog algorithm, in which the important role played by the human factor.*

 #  Search algorithm
+​
-Initially, it was necessary to create an analog algorithm, which subsequently had to perform not less than 10 people.
-On my first algorithm, I was inspired by bees.
+nitially, it was necessary to create an analog algorithm, which was then supposed to be performed by at least 10 people.
+The first algorithm was taken on the example of bees.
 That's how they do their job of collecting honey.
-But already in the first stages of the algorithm was revised idea of analog algorithm.
-But later it was decided to take a completely different idea.
-The basis of my new ideas, I took the solar prominences.
-I was inspired by their unusual structure, how they appear on the surface of the sun and of course their diversity, variation and repeatability.
-In the first stage, I only using an algorithm to convey the essence of the prominences, their origin and various location.
-In this the first stage has thrown the idea of any possible ancillary facilities to create the desired result.
-But early results showed that only the text is not enough.
-In this initial list of essential items such as: pen and paper.
-There were as experimentation complemented liner, marker and pencil.
-This embodiment wanted to give freedom to man and later a free and predictable appearance of protuberances themselves, on the number of constants has been reduced to one.
-This was a constant size, did not say what size, but it was said that the dimensions were approximately similar.
+But already at the first stages of the algorithm, the idea of ​​an analog algorithm was revised.
+But later it was decided to adopt a completely different idea.
+At the heart of new ideas were solar prominences.
+They inspired them with an unusual structure, as they appear on the surface of the sun and, of course, their diversity, variety and repeatability.
+At the first stage there was an attempt to transfer the essence of prominences, their origin and different locations.
+In this, at the first stage, the idea arose of any possible auxiliary means to create the desired result.
+But early results showed that only text is not enough.
+In this initial list of basic subjects, such as: pen and paper.
+There were experiments, supplemented by liner, marker and pencil.
+This version of the embodiment wanted to give a person freedom, and then a free and unpredictable appearance of the projections themselves, the number of constants was reduced to one.
+It was a constant size, did not say what size, but it was said that the dimensions were about the same.

 ![zwp-denys-ivanchenko-protuberanzen2](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen2-thumb.png)

 # The revised algorithm
+​
+​
-Although the first test did not produce the expected result.
-The results obtained are all exactly surprised, as revealed by how much the human factor can make proofs.
+Although the first test did not lead to the expected result.
+The results obtained are all exactly amazed, which shows how human evidence can be done.
-The next step was to refine the algorithm again to perform the algorithm 10 people.
+The next step was to refine the algorithm to perform the algorithm of 10 people.
 But in this case it was necessary to add a variation of the parameters for an individual parameter.
-Adder in the first two results, it was decided to change the algorithm.
-Since at this stage did not want to change the structure and appearance of prominences my varying parameter was the size.
-Repetition size, the specific size, or complete freedom in choosing the size.
-But the first two results made it clear that it is necessary to rethink the algorithm.
-And it was decided to try to pass themselves are not spontaneous appearance of prominences, and their diversity on the surface of the sun.
-Since the algorithm gave an interesting result, but it was far from the actual prominence.
+On the first two results, it was decided to change the algorithm.
+Since at this stage we did not want to change the structure and appearance of the prominences, the parameter was changed.
+The size of the repetition, the specific size or the total freedom of choice of size.
+But the first two results made it clear that it is necessary to revise the algorithm.
+And it was decided to try to pass by themselves, are not spontaneous appearance of prominences and their variety on the surface of the sun.
+Because the algorithm gave an interesting result, but it was far from the actual attention.
-Accordingly, it was necessary to revise the idea more thoroughly examine themselves prominences.
+Accordingly, it was necessary to revise the idea of ​​more thoroughly studying the prominences themselves.
-The new search more inspired by the very structure of prominences and it wanted to convey.
-But I found one error that I led in the wrong direction.
-All my previous attempts to pass unusualness prominences, was aimed at the prominence that should be out of the sun.
+The new search was inspired by the very structure of prominences.
-But on paper it was just a circle and line out.
-And thereby it was difficult to give them unusual, as in this case, when the circle is the sun of the line (prominences) must be inside.
+On paper it was just a circle and a line.
+And thus it was difficult to give them unusual, since in this case, when the circle is the sun of the line (prominences), it must be inside.
-In this embodiment, the parameters were burn them directly to paint not only the prominence outside the circle, but also in the inside.
-Hence the parameters that I had not only the size of the circles themselves but also the direction of the lines.
-And was also added on a wish, what would the thickness of the line itself (prominence) varied.
-Thus it is achieved that an attempt is inherent needs structural prominences.
+In this embodiment, the parameters burned them directly to draw not only a prominence outside the circle, but also inside.
+Hence the parameters that had not only the size of the circles themselves, but also the direction of the lines.
+And it was also added at will, that would change the thickness of the line (prominence).
+Thus, it is achieved that the attempt is inherent in the requirements of structural prominences.
-Materials in this embodiment were also changed.
-To achieve more realistic results, it was decided to change the plain paper on black.
-Black color represents the cosmos.
-But from the available options for drawing on black and colored pencils were of colored pencils pencils were chosen warm colors, which correspond to a reality.
+Materials in this version have also been changed.
+To achieve more realistic results, it was decided to change the ordinary paper to black.
+Black represents the cosmos.
+But from the available drawing options on black and colored pencils there were colored pencils, pencils were chosen warm colors that correspond to reality.
-The results obtained went quite good and was close to the expected result.
+The results were not bad and were close to the expected result.
-The algorithm is given that that was necessary.
-These prominences turned out similar to the present.
-But, unfortunately, the structure itself, the color gradient and the force which can be seen in the prominences, the result is not shown.
-It has been a question of materials.
+The algorithm is given that it is necessary.
+These prominences turned out to be similar to the present.
+But, unfortunately, the structure itself, the color gradient and the force that is visible in the prominences, the result is not shown.
+It's about the materials.
 ![zwp-denys-ivanchenko-protuberanzen3](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen3-thumb.png)
 ![zwp-denys-ivanchenko-protuberanzen32](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen32-thumb.png)

 # Search materials
-Whatever is achieved in a more realistic result, I had to try many kinds of colors and materials that can be painted.
+Whatever was achieved in a more realistic result, many kinds of colors and materials were tested.
-In the final result, the choice was stopped on the blue watercolors and plain white office paper.
-Below, I will explain why the colors were selected data.
+In the end, the choice was stopped on blue watercolors and plain white office paper.
+Below is an explanation of why such colors were chosen.
 ![zwp-denys-ivanchenko-protuberanzen13](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen13-thumb.png)

+​
-The result was surprising and showed exactly what you need.
+The result was unexpected and showed what was needed.
-Unfortunately acceptable colors that we could draw on the black material, I was not.
+Unfortunately, there were no acceptable colors that could be drawn on black paper.
-On this, my white paper and blue watercolor.
+For this, white paper and blue watercolor were chosen.
-Of course the sun with blue protuberances can be observed in reality, it is necessary to take advantage of ultra-violet filter.
+Of course, the sun with blue projections can actually be observed, it is necessary to use an ultraviolet filter.
 ![zwp-denys-ivanchenko-protuberanzen10](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen10-thumb.png)

 *Source: http://www.astronoo.com/images/soleil/soleil-protuberance-spicule_medium.jpg*

+​
-But with minimal intervention Photoshop, namely team "ctrl + i" invert the colors.
+But with minimal interference from Photoshop, namely the command "ctrl + i" inverts the colors.
-It turned out to achieve the desired result.
+It turned out that he had achieved the desired result.
-The obtained results, then I think could come close to the real prominences.
+The results obtained can approximate real prominences.
 ![zwp-denys-ivanchenko-protuberanzen16-25](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen16-25-thumb.png)
 ![zwp-denys-ivanchenko-protuberanzen16-252](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen16-252-thumb.png)
 ![zwp-denys-ivanchenko-protuberanzen16-253](https://github.com/deivanchenko/gestalten-in-code-1/blob/master/projects/solar-prominence/assets/images/Protuberanzen16-253-thumb.png)